Best ice cream makers of 2022

-- Best electric ice cream maker: Whynter ICM-15LS Automatic Ice Cream Maker
+- Best electric: Whynter ICM-15LS Automatic Ice Cream Maker

-- Best old-fashioned ice cream maker: Elite Gourmet Electric Motorized Maker
+- Best old-fashioned: Elite Gourmet Electric Motorized Maker

-- Best soft-serve ice cream maker: Cuisinart Mix It In Soft-Serve Ice Cream Maker
+- Best for soft-serve: Cuisinart Mix It In Soft-Serve Ice Cream Maker

-- Best kids ice cream maker: Play and Freeze Ice Cream Ball
+- Best for kids: Play and Freeze Ice Cream Ball

-- Best budget ice cream maker: Hamilton Beach 68330N Automatic Ice Cream Maker
+- Best budget: Hamilton Beach 68330N Automatic Ice Cream Maker

 Things to consider when shopping for the best ice cream maker